-Just visit Jobscan and either upload (Word or PDF files) or paste in the text of your resume, plus the text of the job posting you’re interested in.
+Just visit Jobscan and either paste in the text of your resume or upload a Word or PDF file, then paste the text of the job posting you’re interested in.

 Your match rate is based on these four priorities, in order:

-- Resume word count, job description word count, and measurable results are not factored into the match rate.
+Resume word count and measurable results are not factored into the match rate.

 When you scan your resume, you may find that there are 15 or more missing skills.
 Do not feel the need to include every single one of those skills in your resume.
-Rather, focus your efforts on hard skills, especially the hard skills that occur frequently, as those will having more impact on your match rate.
+Rather, focus your efforts on hard skills, especially the hard skills that frequently occur, as those have a bigger impact on your match rate.

-Job title is also a factor in your match rate.
-If you had a similar position in the past, change that job title in “Work Experience” to the one you are applying for.
+The job title is also a factor in your match rate.
+If you had a similar position in the past, change that job title in your work experience to the one you are applying for.
 As long as your roles were essentially the same, this tactic is not deceitful.
 If you haven’t had similar job titles before, you can include it in the summary statement.

 Each ATS views and interprets your resume differently.
-For example, some ATS recognize plural versions of a keyword as a match, while others do not.
-The ATS-specific feature matches the company name that you are applying to with the ATS that it uses.
+For example, some ATS recognize plural versions of a keyword as a match while others do not.
+The ATS Tip feature matches the company name that you are applying to with the ATS that it uses.
 This feature does not yet match all companies, but coverage will continue to grow over time.

 Resume Word Count